 Each song is unique in its complexity, duration, amplitude, frequency and structure, as opposed to being specific to an individual or a species as it is in most frogs.

-Listen to their songs in my story at New Scientist.
+Listen to their songs in my story for New Scientist.

 Photo credit: Jodi Rowley